MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/how-to-set-up-default-dimension-priorities.md

 4. Repeat the procedure for each source code for which you want to set up default dimension priorities.

 > [!IMPORTANT]
->  If you set up two tables with the same priority for the same source code, [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] will always select the table with the lowest table ID.
+>  If you set up two tables with the same priority for the same source code, ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]--> will always select the table with the lowest table ID.

 ## See Also
  [How to: Set Up Default Dimensions for One Account](../Finance/how-to-set-up-default-dimensions-for-one-account.md)